fotomash/zanalytics/README.md

 The script installs minimal requirements, launches `ncos_local_engine.py` on port 8000, and verifies the `/status` endpoint.

+### Configuration File

+JSON is the canonical format for runtime settings.
+All monitoring utilities load `zanalytics_config.json` from the project root.
+Keep this file alongside the codebase when running scripts from the `_connector` folder or the root directory.

 ### API Service

 Run `zanalytics_api_service.py` to expose a REST API with optional WebSocket streaming: